carpentries-incubator/hpc-intro/_episodes/14-modules.md

 - "Understand how the module mechanism interacts with the shell."
 keypoints:
 - "Load software with `module load softwareName`."
-- "Unload software with `module purge`"
+- "Unload software with `module unload`"
 - "The module system handles software versioning and package conflicts for you automatically."
 ---